2014 GMC Sierra 2500HD

 The fact that the Sierra interior, especially on SLT models, is the most like a car will certainly find favor with those who need a pickup rather than just want one.
 Denali models may steal a few King Ranch or Laramie Longhorn sales.

 Any differences in styling, interiors or engines aside, heavy-duty full-size pickup trucks are all about bragging rights numbers.
 At its redesign for 2011 the Sierra HD and Silverado HD had the highest ratings for towing capacity (both conventional hitch and fifth-wheel/gooseneck), payload capacity, and gross combined weight rating (GCWR, total truck, trailer, cargo, and passengers).

 Ford and Ram both caught up or surpassed at least some of those numbers, so for 2012 the GM HD pickups have raised the numbers again.
-Maximum ratings are: conventional trailer 18,000 pounds; fifth-wheel/gooseneck 23,000 pounds; payload 7215 pounds; GCWR 30,500 pounds.
-At posting time these were the highest in class but they change so often that even GMC's websites didn't have the latest numbers.
+Maximum ratings are: conventional trailer 18,000 pounds; fifth-wheel/gooseneck 23,100 pounds; payload 7222 pounds; GCWR 30,500 pounds.
+Conventional trailer and payload ratings slightly better the Ram, but the Ram rules towing with a top rating nearly 7000 pounds higher than the Sierra.